mehrdad-h/scripts/README.md

 # Scripts
-Installation/Usage scripts for different Tasks
+##Installation/Usage scripts for different Tasks

 To use the scripts, go (cd) to your desired folder and run:

 	bash script_name.sh

-where script_name is the filename of the script
+where _scriptname_ is the filename of the script